tilt-dev/company/product-development/README.md

 Misc:
 - As a rule of thumb, a contributor should work on only -one- workstream at a time.
 - We are deliberately not concerned with deadlines, but with addressing business concerns.
-(In other words: we work on something until we're happy with it, and dates do not matter.)
+(In other words: we work on something until we're happy with it (or we decide to table it), and dates do not matter.)

 ### DRIs